cgranier/preparecms/README.md

 ### It does five things:

-1. Reads a YouTube CMS monthly report csv filed from the command line and extracts the proper month and year.
+1. Reads a YouTube CMS monthly report csv filed from the command line and extracts the proper month, year and cms account name.
 2. Makes sure the file format has not changed by comparing each section's headers with a pre-defined list.
 3. Combines the Total Views, Total Earnings and Gross Revenues sections into one csv file, adding a month and a year column.
 4. Swaps the header fields for a pre-defined list of database-friendly headers.